What money disaster?

 Basically what it amounts to is liability insurance to cover Doordash if anyone comes after them for damage that goes beyond whatever insurance you have.
 The coverage only applies if you exhaust all options from your own auto insurance.

 This is important.
 It's an escape clause for Doordash and their insurance.
+One of the Doordash insurance requirements is you have to have your own coverage.
 If you are uninsured, Doordash may not step in here.

 If your policy excludes delivery, that's as good as being uninsured.
 What that means to you is, you may be completely on your own.

 And you are on your own with your own vehicle and injuries.